 The eggs can be seen leaving your dog, usually in the feces or stuck to the fur around the dog’s anus.
 They look like flattened grains of rice that move, and the movement causes the egg cases to shed thousands of eggs too small for you to see.

-The roundworm may infect the dog when he eats a mouse, rate, mole or some other creature that is infected or a puppy may become infected by worms from the mama either through the uterus or while the puppy is nursing.
+The roundworm may infect the dog when he eats a mouse, rat, mole or some other creature that is infected or a puppy may become infected by worms from the mama either through the uterus or while the puppy is nursing.
 Roundworms don’t cause huge problems in adult dogs, so you may not even know your dog is infected, but the hormones of pregnancy activate the larvae in the mama dog, causing them to pass through the placenta and into the puppies before they are born.

 The roundworms leaves the intestinal tract and travels into other organs, primarily the lungs, where they mature before traveling back to the intestines to lay their eggs.
 Millions of eggs pass out of the infected dog in his stool, and can live for months.
 They then develop into infective larvae which can infect other dogs directly, or can infect an intermediate host such as a mouse or mole that a new dog then eats.

 Hookworms are less common than roundworms, but still cause a problem in the United States, particularly in the south.
 Hookworm eggs develop into infective larvae which can infect a dog either by passing through the dog’s skin or by the dog eating the larvae.
 Once the larvae infect a dog, the worms mate, and the female may lay as many as 30,000 eggs each day.
 The eggs pass out of the dog in the feces, starting the cycle over again.
-The larvae cannot live in the environment as long as roundworm larvae do, because hookworm larvae when they are exposed to sunlight.
+The larvae cannot live in the environment as long as roundworm larvae do, because hookworm larvae die when they are exposed to sunlight.
 Hookworms do not infect intermediate hosts, so a dog cannot become infected by eating rodents.

 The eggs from an infected person pass with feces.
 In the soil, the eggs become infectious in 2 – 4 weeks.
 When a dog eats something that has contaminated dirt on it, the eggs hatch in the small intestine, releasing larvae that mature into adults and take up residence in the dog’s large intestine.
 The adult worms attach themselves to the lining of the colon, where they can live for up to a year, with the females shedding between 3,000 and 20,000 eggs every day.